flashkot/jsPackCompress/README.md

 This can save you 35 bytes.

+### `--universal-decoder`

+Default decoders **require** that HTML file is parsed by browser with `iso-8859-15` charset.

+While proper charset is set in `<meta charset` tag in the wrapping HTML, it can be overriden by `Content-Type` header from HTTP server.
+This means that if you want to put packed file on the web, you must properly setup the server too.

+If server configuration can't be changed, you can use this option to generate file with universal decoder.
+This will add around 200 bytes to wrapper HTML.

+Waht it does is check if file was opened not from `file:` protocol.
+In that case it will `fetch` file again (hopefully this time browwser will use cached version) and then decode its content instead of the embeded string.

 ## Using from code

 If installed as package dependency, you can use jsPackCompress like this: